VHDPlus/vhdplus-website/docs/getstarted/getstarted_ghdl.md

 # Simulation with VHDL

-1. Write your vhdl simulation code
+1. Write your VHDL simulation code
-2. Right click on the vhdl file
+2. Right click on the VHDL file
 3. Select "Simulate with GHDL"